-Employment Agreements and Severance Policy
+Employment Agreements

-The summary description and tables below describe the arrangements that were in effect for each of our NEOs as of December 31, 2021.
+The summary description and tables below describe the arrangements that were in effect for each of our NEOs as of December 31, 2022.
 As described above in the section titled "Employment Agreements with our Named Executive Officers," each of Messrs.
-Czarnecki, Albano, Moragne and Cutt are eligible to receive potential severance payments and benefits upon certain terminations of employment.
-The company does not maintain a formal severance policy for its employees and, as a result, neither Mr. Pickney nor Ms. Wright is entitled to receive a severance payment in the event of a termination without cause.
-Payment of the severance benefits described above is subject to the NEO's execution of a release of claims.
+Czarnecki, Albano and Moragne are eligible to receive potential severance payments and benefits upon certain terminations of employment.
+Excluding in connection with a change in control (as described below), the company does not maintain a written formal severance policy for its employees and, as a result, neither Mr. Callan nor Mr. Pickney is entitled to receive a severance payment in the event of a termination without cause.
+Payment of the severance benefits described above is subject to the applicable NEO's execution of a release of claims.